 Here is an excerpt from Sunetra Choudhury’s Behind Bars – Prison Tales of India’s Most Famous, ‘The Tandoor Murderer’, (Roli Books, 2017):

 ‘I kept thinking what if I had arrived 2 minutes later.
 That’s all.
 Just 2 minutes.
 I would not have done this.’
-It was again a coincidence and a chance that Sushil Sharma came home to his Mandir Marg Flat and found his wife, Naina Sahni, on phone.
+It was again a coincidence and a chance, Sushil Sharma came home to his Mandir Marg Flat and found his wife, Naina Sahni, on phone.
 ‘I asked her who she was talking to and she said to her family.
 I pressed redial and realized it wasn’t her family, but someone else.’
-Sushi had heard about Naina’s affair with Matloob and it had resulted in terrible discord in their marriage.
+Sushil had heard about Naina’s affair with Matloob and it had resulted in terrible discord in their marriage.
 But that night, the violence went to some other level altogether.
-‘We started fighting and it was so bad that she tried to commit suicide.
+‘We started fighting and it was so bad, she tried to commit suicide.
 That’s when out of anger, I reached for my gun and shot her twice.’
-Sushil at no point denies that he killed Naina Sahni.
-What he does deny is that he chopped her body into pieces so that it could be cooked in the tandoor to become the perfect murder.
+Sushil at no point denies, he killed Naina Sahni.
+What he does deny is, he chopped her body into pieces so that it could be cooked in the ‘tandoor‘ to become the perfect murder.
 Sushil cites the 2013 Supreme Court Judgment which said ‘no opinion could be given as to whether the dead body was cut, as dislocation could be due to burning of the dead body.
-There is no recovery of any weapon like chopper which could suggest that the appellant had cut up the dead body.’
+There is no recovery of any weapon like chopper which could suggest Sushil had cut up the dead body.’
 In other words, if he did indeed chop her up, the Police didn’t find the weapon that was used and so this wasn’t conclusively proved.
 Sushil claims it was the impact of the heat that made her limbs fall apart.

 The first letter he got in jail was from the Notorious Bikini Killer, Charles Sobhraj.
 Accused of more than 20 murders, Sobhraj was serving the last 3 Years of his jail term in India when Sushil Sharma arrived.

 ‘Dear Sushilji, you have no reason to worry.
 Tell me if you need anything.’
 CS